-Upcoming Activities of the Macdonald Center
+Upcoming Events of the Macdonald Center

-date TBD, 2025 – Scriptural Languages Symposium – This winter symposium invites select scholars and practitioners in the field of scriptural studies of the Hebrew Bible, New Testament, and the Qur’an to examine and explore various facets of how the sacred languages are understood, used, and interpreted.
+April 10, 2025 – Scriptural Languages Symposium – This winter symposium invites select scholars and practitioners in the field of scriptural studies of the Hebrew Bible, New Testament, and the Qur’an to examine and explore various facets of how the sacred languages are understood, used, and interpreted.

 Previous Events